 2. The Math of Tariffs (Duty Types Infographic) This side-by-side visual explains the three different ways the government calculates the tax on imported goods, using easy-to-understand icons and real-world examples.

 3. The Players Involved (Trade Organizations Infographic) This is a relationship map showing "who is who" in international trade.
 It breaks down the chain of command, showing how the Importer interacts with U.S. Customs and Border Protection (CBP), the agency that actually enforces the rules and collects the taxes.
-It also maps out the background organizations, like the U.S. International Trade Commission (USITC) that maintains and publishes the U.S. rulebook, and the World Customs Organization (WCO) that sets the overarching international standards.

 4. The Full Journey (The Slide Deck) The slide deck is a step-by-step presentation summarizing the entire tariff determination process from start to finish.
-It walks a beginner through how a product gets categorized, explains how importers can protect themselves by asking the government for an official "Binding Ruling" to legally lock in their tax rate before shipping, and outlines the different agencies that manage the system.